mspnp/aks-fabrikam-dronedelivery/09-workload.md

  # Deploy Workload (Fabrikam Drone Delivery Shipping app)

 The cluster now has an [Azure Application Gateway Ingress Controller configured with a SSL certificate pre-installed integrated with Azure Key Vault](./08-secret-managment-and-ingress-controller.md).
-The last step in the process is to deploy the workload, which will demonstrate the system's functions and install the Fabrikam Drone Delivery app.
+The last step in the process is to deploy the  Fabrikam Drone Delivery app, which will demonstrate the system's functions.

 ## Steps